dpo/atom-python-debugger/README.md

 5. Hit the `Run` button.
 Focus moves to the first breakpoint.
 6. Use the buttons provided to navigate through your source.
 You can enter debugger commands directly in the command field.

+The current version should support Python 2.5 and higher, including Python 3.
+The Python executable to be used while debugging can be changed in the settings.

 ![Atom Python Debugger](https://github.com/dpo/atom-python-debugger/raw/master/screenshots/atom-python-debugger-demo.gif)

 ## Current limitations